holepunchto/protomux/README.md

 const Protomux = require('protomux')
 const c = require('compact-encoding')

-// By framed stream, it has be a stream that preserves the messages, ie something that length prefixes
+// It has to be a stream that preserves the messages
-// like @hyperswarm/secret-stream

-const mux = new Protomux(aStreamThatFrames)
+// ie something that length prefixes like @hyperswarm/secret-stream const mux = new Protomux(aStreamThatFrames)

-// Now add some protocol channels

-const cool = mux.createChannel({
+// Now add some protocol channels const cool = mux.createChannel({
   protocol: 'cool-protocol',
   id: Buffer.from('optional binary id'),